-Generally, the Company does not provide for U.S. taxes or foreign withholding taxes on gross book-tax differences in its non-U.S. subsidiaries because such basis differences of approximately \$1.6 billion are able to and intended to be reinvested indefinitely.
+Generally, the Company does not provide for U.S. taxes or foreign withholding taxes on gross book-tax differences in its non-U.S. subsidiaries because such basis differences of approximately \$1.7 billion are able to and intended to be reinvested indefinitely.
 If these basis differences were distributed, foreign tax credits could become available under current law to partially or fully reduce the resulting U.S. income tax liability.
-There may also be additional US or foreign income tax liability upon repatriaton, although the calculation of such additional taxes is not practicable.
-The Company has recorded a deferred tax liability in the amount of \$113.2 million relating to certain foreign subsidiaries for which the basis differences are not intended to be reinvested indefinitely.
+There may also be additional U.S. or foreign income tax liability upon repatriation, although the calculation of such additional taxes is not practicable.
+The Company's deferred tax liability related to certain foreign subsidiaries for which the undistributed earnings are not intended to be reinvested indefinitely was \$77.0 million and \$113.2 million for the years ended September 30, 2017 and 2016, respectively.

-As of September 30, 2016 and 2015, the Company had a liability for unrecognized tax benefits, including potential interest and penalties, net of related tax benefit, totaling \$96.8 million and \$107.6 million, respectively.
-The gross unrecognized tax benefits as of September 30, 2016 and 2015 were \$87.9 million and \$95.2 million, respectively, excluding interest, penalties, and related tax benefit.
-Of the \$87.9 million, approximately \$71.6 million would be included in the effective tax rate if recognized.
+As of September 30, 2017 and 2016, the Company had a liability for unrecognized tax benefits, including potential interest and penalties, net of related tax benefit, totaling \$109.5 million and \$96.8 million, respectively.
+The gross unrecognized tax benefits as of September 30, 2017 and 2016 were \$102.1 million and \$87.9 million, respectively, excluding interest, penalties, and related tax benefit.
+Of the

+\$102.1 million, approximately \$86.1 million would be included in the effective tax rate if recognized.
 A reconciliation of the beginning and ending amount of gross unrecognized tax benefits is as follows:

-Fiscal Ye ar Ended September 30, 2016 September 30, 2015 (in mi illions) Balance at the beginning of the year \$ 95.2 \$47.5 Gross increase due to acquisitions 49.4 Gross increase in current period's tax positions 7.6 6.0 Gross increase in prior years' tax positions 5.2 6.4 Gross decrease in prior years' tax positions (16.6) (0.2) Decrease due to settlement with tax authorities (3.2) (2.0) Decrease due to lapse of statute of limitations (1.8) (4.6) Gross change due to foreign exchange fluctuations 1.5 (7.3) Balance at the end of the year \$ 87.9 \$95.2
+Fiscal Year Ended September 30, 2017 September 30, 2016 (in mi llions) Balance at the beginning of the year \$ 87.9 \$ 95.2 Gross increase due to acquisitions Gross increase in current period's tax positions 10.8 7.6 Gross increase in prior years' tax positions 5.3 5.2 Gross decrease in prior years' tax positions (16.6) Decrease due to settlement with tax authorities (1.0) (3.2) Decrease due to lapse of statute of limitations (1.1) (1.8) Gross change due to foreign exchange fluctuations 0.2 1.5 Balance at the end of the year \$102.1 \$ 87.9

 The Company classifies interest and penalties related to uncertain tax positions within the income tax expense line in the accompanying consolidated statements of operations.
-As of September 30, 2016, the accrued interest and penalties were \$12.5 million and \$2.6 million, respectively, excluding any related income tax benefits.
-At September 30, 2015, the accrued interest and penalties, including balances acquired in the URS acquisition, were \$13.9 million and \$3.5 million, respectively, excluding any related income tax benefits.
+As of September 30, 2017, the accrued interest and penalties were \$15.1 million and \$4.1 million, respectively, excluding any related income tax benefits.
+At September 30, 2016, the accrued interest and penalties were \$12.5 million and \$2.6 million, respectively, excluding any related income tax benefits.